JuliaPluto/PlutoSliderServer.jl/README.md

 # How to use this package

 As PlutoSliderServer embeds so much functionality, it may be confusing to figure out how to approach your setting.
-That's why we're going to see how to approach some different use cases:
+Here is an overview of our most important functions:

-- `export_directory` will find all notebooks in a directory, run them, and generate HTML files.
-One example use case is https://github.com/JuliaPluto/static-export-template
+- `export_directory` will find all notebooks in a directory, run them, and generate HTML files. *(`export_notebook` for a single file.)* One example use case is https://github.com/JuliaPluto/static-export-template
 - `run_directory` does the same as `export_directory`, but it **keeps the notebooks running** and runs the slider server!
-It will also watch the given directory for changes to notebook files, and automatically update the slider server.
+It will also watch the given directory for changes to notebook files, and automatically update the slider server. *(`run_notebook` for a single file.)*
 - `run_git_directory` does the same as `run_directory`, but it will keep running `git pull` in the given directory.
 Any changes will get picked up by our directory watching!

 ## Configuration

 PlutoSliderServer is very configurable, and we use [Configurations.jl](https://github.com/Roger-luo/Configurations.jl) to configure the server.
-We try our best to smart about the default settings, and we hope that most users do not need to configure anything.
+We try our best to be smart about the default settings, and we hope that most users do not need to configure anything.

 There are two ways to change configurations: using keywords arguments, and using a `PlutoDeployment.toml` file.